SumanthKola/Project-CyberWatch-SOC-Infrastructure-Unified-EDR-Deployment/README.md

 The core challenge was establishing a persistent connection between the Windows 11 target and the Linux Manager.

 * **The Problem:** Overcoming ARM64-specific driver instabilities and service enrollment failures.
-* **The Solution:** Leveraged Administrative PowerShell to force-start security services, verify agent enrollment, and ensure 100% telemetry persistence.
+* **The Solution:** Leveraged Administrative PowerShell to force-start security services, verify agent enrollment, and ensure stable telemetry ingestion.

 ![Agent Handshake Proof](images/02_Agent_Handshake.png)
 *Figure 2: Successful handshake confirming the 'Wazuh' service is active on the Windows endpoint.*